Friedrich Weber (general): Early years

 Weber was born on 31 March 1892 in Château-Salins, in Lorraine, then the Imperial Territory of Alsace-Lorraine.
 The Imperial German administration strongly discouraged the French language and culture in favor of High German, which became the administrative language (Geschäftssprache).
 It required the use of German in schools in areas which it considered or designated as German-speaking.
 French was allowed to remain in use only in primary and secondary schools in municipalities definitely considered Francophone, such as Château-Salins and the surrounding arrondissement, as well and in their local administration.
 The French name Château-Salins was changed to Salzburg shortly after 1871, which caused problems beyond the language conflict due to the risk of confusion with the better-known Salzburg, so that the French name form was reintroduced and was not affected by the wave of Germanization in 1915.

 Weber attended high school in Metz, where his father was an imperial notary.
-After graduating from high school, he studied law at the Ludwig Maximilians University in Munich.
+After graduating from high school, he studied law at LMU Munich.
 On July 15, 1911, he joined the Transrhenania Munich Corps (Corps Transrhenania München), his father's corps.
 He switched to the Ruprecht-Karls-Universität Heidelberg, where he also studied economics.